 Join City Harvest

-If you’re in the food industry then check out City Harvest who are not only feeding the hungry but also tackling our problem of food waste.
-They collect surplus food from restaurants, grocers, wholesalers, hotels and caterers and redistribute to 240 organisations.
-To date they have rescued 1,236 tonnes of surplus food which is the equivalent of £3.7 million of free food or 3 million meals for the hungry.
+If 2019 has taught us anything, it’s that we need to tackle our food waste problem.
+Go the extra mile and donate surplus food to City Harvest.
+These guys collect surplus food from restaurants, grocers, wholesalers, hotels and caterers and redistribute to 240 organisations.
+To date they have rescued 3,000 tonnes of surplus food which is the equivalent of £9 million of free food or 7 million meals for the hungry.

-Shelter from the Storm is a free homeless shelter in Islington which relies solely on donations.
-Open all year round they provide a warm bed, breakfast, a hot evening meal, showers, laundry and counselling, a legal clinic and English lessons for those who need it to their guests.
-They are currently building a brand new 38 bed purpose built homeless shelter for the people of London.
-Help out by donating your money or your time as they rely on volunteers to run the shelter.
+Shelter from the Storm is a free homeless night shelter that provides beds, dinner and breakfast for 38 homeless people every night.
+Open all year round they provide a warm bed, breakfast, a hot evening meal, showers, laundry, counselling, a legal clinic and English lessons for those who need it to their guests.
+You can help do your bit by donating money or volunteering to help run the shelter.

-As Liam Geraghty at The Big Issue writes ‘Homelessness puts an enormous strain on mental health with long hours of loneliness isolation and sleep deprivation…some simple talk or even just asking a personal question can make all the difference.’
-So next time you buy The Big Issue, if you can, why not stop and have a chat or next time you buy someone a hot drink then ask how they are.
-After all we’re all human and London can be the loneliness of places even when you’re not homeless so just imagine what it’s like when you have no support network.
+Just talking can make all the difference.
+Liam Geraghty at The Big Issue writes: “Homelessness puts an enormous strain on mental health with long hours of loneliness and sleep deprivation… some simple talk or even just asking a personal question can make all the difference.”
+Stop and chat next time you buy The Big Issue, or offer to buy someone a hot drink or warming soup.

 Get Involved With The Pavement Magazine

-The Pavement Magazine works to keep the homeless community informed about the services and issues affecting them including where to go to get food and laundry done as well as providing information about where to get legal and medical support and a whole host of other services.
-If you’re a journalist with time to spare then they need help writing and researching articles or get involved by donating or taking part in a fundraising event, details of which can be found on their Facebook page.
+The Pavement Magazine works to keep the homeless community informed about the services and issues affecting them including where to go to get warming food and laundry done as well as providing information about where to get legal and medical support and a whole host of other services.
+If you’re a journalist with time to spare, help write and research stories for the magazine or website.